Meet the team

 DCD Coach, Glasgow.

-She is also an accredited BABCP Psychotherapist so can use a wide range of research-evidenced psychological tools and techniques to help individuals overcome their fears to make change happen.
+She is also a COSCA qualified interdisciplinary supervisor and an accredited BABCP Psychotherapist.
+She blends her coaching skills with a wide range of research-evidenced psychological tools and techniques to help individuals overcome any blocks to making change happen.

-She is also an accredited BABCP Psychotherapist so can use a wide range of research-evidenced psychological tools and techniques to help individuals overcome their fears to make change happen.
+She is also a COSCA qualified interdisciplinary supervisor and an accredited BABCP Psychotherapist.
+She blends her coaching skills with a wide range of research-evidenced psychological tools and techniques to help individuals overcome any blocks to making change happen.

 Click here to read bio.